-Base 430i coupes get synthetic leather upholstery, power-adjustable front seats, 18-inch wheels, automatic emergency braking, automatic climate controls, an 8.8-inch touchscreen with navigation and Apple CarPlay compatibility free for one year.
-(BMW charges a subscription fee for subsequent years.)
+Base 430i coupes get synthetic leather upholstery, power-adjustable front seats, 18-inch wheels, automatic emergency braking, automatic climate controls, an 8.8-inch touchscreen with navigation and Apple CarPlay compatibility.

 Starting from an average score of 5, the 4-Series gets points above average for its base features, exceptional options, a generously sized touchscreen and a 4-year/50,000-mile warranty that’s better than most of its direct rivals.
-It loses a point for that CarPlay subscription fee, which no other automaker charges for.
-The 4-Series is an 8 for features.
+The 4-Series is a 9 for features.

 This year, the base coupe and Gran Coupe cost about the same and start at about $45,000, including destination.
 Convertibles are pricier and add about $8,000 to the bottom line.
 All-wheel drive, which BMW calls xDrive, adds another $2,000 more.